Player Verify Webhook

 - Make your endpoint available.

-- Register your endpoint within Aghanim account → Game → Webhooks → New Webhook by choosing the player verification event type.
+- Register your endpoint within Aghanim account → Game → Webhooks → Add webhook by choosing the player verification event type.

 Alternatively, you can register your endpoint within Aghanim using the Create Webhook API method.